oliverhaas/openAbel/README.md

 Requirements: Python >= 3.12 on Linux or macOS. numpy and scipy are installed automatically.

-Once released on PyPI:

 ```bash
 pip install openabel
 ```

-Until then, install from the repository (this compiles the Cython extensions, so a C compiler is needed):
+Wheels are provided for CPython 3.12 to 3.14 on Linux x86_64 and macOS arm64.
+Elsewhere pip compiles the Cython extensions from the sdist, which needs a C compiler.
+The development version installs from the repository:

 ```bash
 pip install git+https://github.com/oliverhaas/openAbel